PythonOptimizers/cysparse/README.md

 :white_check_mark: THIS VERSION SHOULD WORK BUT MORE TESTS ARE NEEDED! :white_check_mark:

+:bangbang: This version if :snowflake: FROZEN :snowflake: :bangbang:

+I'm working on branch `features/decoupling` which contains the :new: version of `CySparse`.

+Nikolaj

 I started to deal with sorted col/row indices for LL/CSC/CSR sparse matrices.

 ## Announcements